SamuelSwartzberg/flashcardifying_text_temp/inf.md

 trait-list ::= <trait-name>{ + <trait-name>}
 where-clause-syntax ::= where {<generic>: <trait-list><newline>}
 TS allows specifying constraints for generics via the `extends` keyword.
+The TS `extends` keyword in type parameter contexts takes a type specifier to specify the constraints of the generic.

 #### implementation & monomorphization